One thing that every Amtrak passenger should know is the process for boarding an Amtrak Train.

 A few unstaffed stations have announcements, such as Sturtevant Depot, where there are two tracks.

-At this station, conductors or other Amtrak staff can remotely inform passengers the train is coming, what train track, or other announcements.
+At this station, conductors or other Amtrak staff can remotely inform passengers that the train is coming, what train track it is on, or make other announcements.

 Whatever the case, prepare your belongings and tickets when you see the headlights because the train will arrive soon!